polterguy/phosphorusfive/README.md

 Notice, regardless of which approach you take when you start out - You must make sure the _"/core/p5.webapp"_ project is your startup project, unless you intend to evaluate Hyperlambda in a terminal window, using the lambda.exe project.

+### Pre-requisites

+If you'd like to start using the source code directly, obviously you'll need some sort of .Net building environment.
+If you're using a Mac or a Windows machine, this would probably imply using Visual Studio.
+On Linux you can use MonoDevelop.
+In addition, depending upon which apps you'd like to install, you might also need some sort of GnuPG environment wrapper.
+I personally use the [GPG Suite](https://gpgtools.org/) for my Mac.
+Which you'd like to use, depends upon your main operating system - But it must be something that is compatible with _"GPG"_ or "GNU Privacy Guard"_.

+In addition, you might need to install MySQL if you'd like to use MySQL, either in your own applications, or in Sephia Five, Sulphur Five or Camphora.

 ## More dox

 Some of the folders inside of P5 have specific documentation for that particular module or folder.
 Feel free to start reading up at e.g.